 Property Name Passing Income Exit Yield Discount Rate Property Value [Rounded] QBIC Plaza 21,613,000 p.a.
-8.5% 11% SAR 259,000,000 The executive summary and valuation should not be considered other than as part of the entire report.
-The client is advised that whilst all reasonable measures have been taken to supply an accurate valuatio as possible as at the Valuation date, this figure should be considered in the context of the volatilit ered in the context of the volatility of
+8.5% 11% SAR 259,000,000

+The executive summary and valuation should not be considered other than as part of the entire report.
+The client is advised that whilst all reasonable measures have been taken to supply an accurate valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's marketplace.